UniSwarm/uDevkit-SDK/README.md

 # RTprog
-A tool to simplify module inclusions in embedded system.
+A tool to simplify module inclusions in embedded systems.

 ## dependencies
 ### MPLAB